Mad03633/Eye-Blink-Detection/README.md

 **Eye Aspect Ratio (EAR)**

-The EAR is calculated using the following formula: Where:
+The EAR is calculated using the following formula:

 ![EAR's formula](/images/image1.png)
-- are the eye landmarks.

 **Facial Landmark Detection**